appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

 ![api-swagger](/staticfiles/api-management/media/api-swagger.PNG)

 2. Inside **API ManagementSection** you can see `Webhooks` and `Proxy`.By default, Webhook section will be shown and you can see all your connections listed here.
 Click on **Proxy**.
 Here you can view the list of Proxy API created or you if you are a first time user, you can create a New Proxy API.

 `Add New` button enables to create a new Proxy API.
 Refer [Create a Proxy API](/api-management/steps-to-create-proxy-endpoint/)

 4. Select the Proxy API for which you want to create swagger documentation.

-5. Now click on “Here is your swagger endpoint” to open the swagger portal.
+5. Now click on **Here is your swagger endpoint** to open the swagger portal.

 6. The Swagger window appears as shown below.